Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 - Boris JohnsonPrime Minister of the United Kingdom since 2019

-Liz Truss and Rishi Sunak are going head-to-head in the final battle to replace Boris Johnson.
+Liz Truss and Rishi Sunak went head-to-head in a Sky News debate on 4 August, as they battle to be the one to replace Boris Johnson as the next Tory leader and Prime Minister.

 The former chancellor is pitching himself to the party and members as the serious candidate on the economy, who can guide the country through a potential recession.